StarbitLight/.github/profile/README.md

 As of now, our biggest project Suicide For Him is currently in Early Access on Steam (Windows only).
 We hope to extend the compatibility of the game to many other platforms whenever all the content is implemented.
 Beside Suicide For Him, we are working on other games, proper announcements will be done whenever they're ready to release.

 <img src="https://starbitlight.com/img/nls_portraits.png">

+### More information on our official website 👉 https://starbitlight.com